-Determining whether property, plant and equipment are impaired requires an estimation of the value in use of these property, plant and equipment.
+Determining whether property, plant and equipment are impaired requires management's judgement and an estimation of the value in use of these property, plant and equipment.
 The value in use calculation requires the Group to estimate the future cash flows expected from the cash-generating unit and an appropriate discount rate in order to calculate the present value of the future cash flows.
+Based on the assessment, the Group made an impairment loss of RMB11,226,000 (2016: RMB Nil) to write down the carrying value of the property, plant and equipment to its recoverable amount.